chiffa/BioFlow/dev_log.rst

    end we need to have both of them build before we can run automated analysis.
 A nice fix would be to raise flags when they are loaded, instead of relying on the loading behaviors.

+-  Event sourcing pattern for the graph assembly and modification from the base databases.

+-  The execution entry points have to be the five canonical queries.

 -  Write the circulation files so that it is possible to calculate the information circulation between two sets or as set and a single protein (application for p53 and PKD1 regulators)